 This hotel is huge; 1,100 rooms and 59 suites offer impressive views of downtown Denver, the State Capitol, or the Rocky Mountains.
 One highlight is the 27th-floor Peaks Lounge is the highest-rising lounge in the city with spectacular Rocky Mountain views.

 The Regency Club can be accessed if you are a World of Hyatt Globalist or book a club room.
-Breakfast is very good here and the evening offering at happy hour includes cold cuts, veggies, breads, smoked salmon, cheeses and a hot dish like Mexican styled meat along with discounted self-serve drinks which cost around $3 for a glass of wine and $5 for a cocktail.
+Breakfast is very good here and the evening offering at happy hour includes cold cuts, veggies, bread, smoked salmon, cheeses, and a hot dish like Mexican styled meat along with discounted self-serve drinks which cost around $3 for a glass of wine and $5 for a cocktail.

 Other Hyatts in Colorado include the Park Hyatt Beaver Creek Resort and Spa, which does not have a club lounge, the Grand Hyatt Vail for skiing near Gore Creek in Lionshead Village, Hyatt Regency Aurora-Denver Conference Center, which has an outdoor pool, Hyatt Regency Denver Tech Center, 13 miles south of Denver; near Belleview Light Rail station, Hyatt Place Denver/ Westminster (no club lounge) perfectly placed between Boulder and Denver, Hyatt Place Denver/Cherry Creek (no club lounge), Hyatt Place Colorado Springs, Garden of the Gods (no club lounge) and Hyatt Place Denver Downtown (no club lounge).